JCataclisma/JC_ScrapMap/README.md

 ### Asking for help

 After any road-generation attempt, choose **Open diagnostic report** from the main menu.
-You may send `JC_ScrapMap_Diagnostic.txt` with a bug report.
+You may send the newest `JC_ScrapMap_Diagnostic_<timestamp>_<run-id>.txt` with a bug report.
 This short report does not include save contents, player coordinates, notes, Steam IDs, or personal folder names.

 Custom markers and notes will be stored outside the game under `mapper-data\<save-identity>\markers.json`.
 They are a required upcoming map